-The Native & Search API is supported by the OAuth 2.0 protocol.
+The Verizon Media API is supported by the OAuth 2.0 protocol.

-The Native & Search API uses OAuth 2.0 as a simple and secure method for validation and access.
+The Verizon Media API uses OAuth 2.0 as a simple and secure method for validation and access.
 The authorization model is open and based on existing standards, which ensure that secure credentials can be provisioned and verified by different software platforms.

 Before You Begin¶

 - To begin, you need a user ID that is dedicated to Verizon Media.
 If you don’t have one (login.yahoo.com or admanager.yahoo.com), you should create one.